thomastrevaskis/pdsnd_github/README.md

 The project title is pdsnd_github

 ### Description
-This project uses Python to analyze U.S. bikeshare data.
-It provides an interactive interface that allows users to select and filter datasets from three cities—Chicago, New York City, and Washington—for detailed analysis.
+This Python-based project examines bikeshare data from three major U.S. cities: Chicago, New York City, and Washington.
+It features an interactive tool that enables users to select a city's dataset, apply filters, and gain insights through detailed analysis.

 ### Files used
 bikeshare.py chicago.csv new_york_city.csv washington.csv